Synonyms

 }

-This request will not return any results either, because we need to match on exact literal values with the in
+In the following example, no results are returned because you need to match exact literal values with the in

-operator, because the configured synonyms will not be applied on the literal string value when using in
+operator because the configured synonyms are not applied to the literal string value when using in

 .